Cynddylan: Historical context

 Some understanding of the historical context in which Cynddylan must have lived is afforded by Bede's Historia ecclesiastica gentis Anglorum, the Historia Brittonum, and early Welsh genealogies.
 With the collapse of the Roman Empire and the invasion of the Saxons, the remains of the civitas of the Cornovii held on to their lands in the lowland border regions of Wales (Herefordshire and Shropshire).
-By the beginning of the seventh century King Cystennin was the dominant ruler in the Old North, while King Cyndrwyn "the Stubborn" ruled Powys.
+By the beginning of the seventh century King Cystennin was the dominant ruler in the Old North, while Cynddylan's father, King Cyndrwyn "the Stubborn", ruled Powys.
 Cyndrwyn died before 642 when his sons (except for Gwion who was probably killed at the Battle of Chester c.
 616), chief of whom was Cynddylan, joined Penda of Mercia in the defeat of King Oswald of Northumbria at the Battle of Maserfelth (Maes Cogwy), traditionally said to have occurred near Oswestry but may instead have been at Forden in Powys.

 It seems clear both from the poems and from a wider context of known alliances that Cynddylan worked, at least at key points in his career, in alliance with the kings of Mercia: Cadwallon ap Cadfan (d.
 634) was allied with Mercia in 633; the Mercian king Penda seems to have lost partly because of the defection of a Welsh ally, Cadafael Cadomedd ap Cynfeddw (d. c.
 655).
 The Marwnad Cynddylan certainly mentions Cynddylan aiding Penda (l.
 28).

 However, neither the occasion of Cynddylan's assistance to Penda nor of Cynddylan's death is known.
 Known possible battles include Penda's defeat of Oswald of Northumbria at Maserfelth/Maes Cogwy: a stray verse appended to Canu Heledd in the manuscript National Library of Wales 4973 claims that 'Cynddylan was a helper' at this battle.
 The Battle of the Winwaed (654/55), in which Oswiu defeated and killed Penda, is a popular suggestion for the battle in which Cynddylan died.
 But Marwnad Cynddylan also refers (in lines 42–62) to a major fight near Lichfield, in Mercian territory, otherwise unknown but sometimes imagined to have taken place after Penda's death.
 Marwnad Cynddylan makes it clear that the Cadelling, the dynasty descending from Cadell Ddyrnllwg, were rivals to Cynddylan.

 The later and less reliable Canu Heledd suggest that Cynddylan died defending Powys from English invaders at a place called Tren, generally understood as the River Tern in Shropshire.